 The gadget that you use might be a smart device i.e. use wireless connectivity.
 Wireless speakers capture audio signals from a distance and help you amplify the sound.
 Such a connection allows you to get sound from projector to speaker wirelessly.

-How to get sound from projector to speaker wirelessly
+How to get sound from projector to speaker wirelessly?

-Getting sound from wireless speakers provide a sense of freedom.
-They are specifically best for ceiling-mounted projector system or someone who uses your Projector in different places.
+Getting sound from wireless speakers provides a sense of freedom.
+They are specifically best for ceiling-mounted projector systems or someone who uses your Projector in different places.
 It is very convenient to send its audio wirelessly without any hassle of wires.
 Bluetooth is a technology that allows for wireless audio transmission.
 It allows two Bluetooth-compliant devices to be connected.
 And though most projectors don’t come with wireless capability a Bluetooth transmitter can be utilized.
 So we considered it important to mention some details about how to get sound to your projector wirelessly

 We will show you how you can run the Projector with speakers wirelessly.
-But before connecting you must have to look if your wireless Bluetooth speakers are functioning properly.
+But before connecting you must have to look if your wireless speakers are functioning properly.
 If yes, then you should

 Check if the projector has wireless connectivity: